olivierpierre/discord-office-hours-queue-bot/README.md

 - `!clearq-yes-I-am-sure` to clear the queue

-You need to setup a role named `TA` in your discord server and give it to the person you want to be able to use the privileged commands.
+You need to setup a role named `TA` in your discord server and give it to the person(s) you want to be able to use the privileged commands.

 ## Installation